Third-Party Vendor Breaches — Is Your Organization Prepared to Respond?

 • What happened (Organization was informed that a third-party vendor, [fill in the blank], has experienced a security breach with a specific product, service, etc.)

-• Who may have been impacted (specifically individuals that purchased tickets after an identified date, attendees of a specific event, etc.)
+• Who may have been impacted (specifically individuals who purchased tickets after an identified date, attendees of a specific event, etc.)

 • Steps the institution has taken (suspended online sales, set up alternative purchasing methods, etc.)